ssatani/radioapp/README.md

-#This radio app is created for look a implementation off library native BASS utilities.
+<h1>#This radio app is created for look a implementation off library native BASS utilities.</h1>

 *This example could be used for radio apps, in personal an app for Konecta bussines and updated to playstore